nershman/imbalanced-learning/README.md

 Asymmetric Loss and SMOTE perform the best, especially for very low false positive rates.
 At an FPR above 0.6, NearMiss performs slightly better than SMOTE, since it has a higher TPR for FPR > 0.6.
 Overall, Asymmetric Loss performs the best at maximizing AUC.

 ##### Monetary Loss

+In order to calculate monetary loss, we sum the corresponding Amounts of transactions which were falsely categorized on not fraud.
+This is the amount of money the credit card company would have to reimburse customers.

 * Focal Loss: 8481.850000000002
 * Cross Entropy (baseline): 13725.74000000000
 * Near Miss: 1757.8400000000001